Last updated on 11/22/2023

 But remember: Disney doesn’t offer discounts to be nice, they do it to fill hotel rooms.
 For the best chances of snagging a good deal, keep your travel dates and preferred resort flexible.

-Typically, the International Flower and Garden Festival winds up around Memorial Day but in 2021, the popular festival has been extended until July 5th.
+Historically, the Epcot International Flower and Garden Festival used to wind up around Memorial Day.
+But in recent years, the popular festival has been extended all the way through June and into the first few days of July.

 That means early July travelers are going to get to see this glorious park covered with dozens of larger-than-life topiaries as well as plenty of food and drink options inspired by all things botanical.